Watch excerpt from talk by philosopher and Whitehall resident scholar Julie Walsh August 4th.

 A fifth shall close the Drama with the Day;

 The college was to be located on the isle of Bermuda, not that distant by sail.
 Unfortunately the funds for this enterprise were not forthcoming from the British Parliament, and so the Berkeley family returned to the British Isles, where he became the Bishop of Cloyne in Ireland.

 Bishop Berkeley gave his property and much of his library to Yale College upon his departure in the summer of 1731.
 Rent income from Whitehall was to be used for scholarships for those studying for the ministry at Yale; hence the name of the Berkeley Divinity School at Yale.
 In the nineteenth century, planners for the new University of California, named the town of its location after this eighteenth century philosopher.
 So his name continues to be associated with higher education.

-Whitehall is owned and has been maintained since 1900 by the Colonial Dames of America in the State of Rhode Island and Providence Plantations.
+Whitehall is owned and has been maintained since 1900 by The National Society of The Colonial Dames of America in the State of Rhode Island and Providence Plantations.
 The Whitehall Committee of the NSCDARI seeks to preserve, protect, interpret and keep the house as a perpetual memorial.